In honour of National Crowdfunding Day on Sunday 14th March, we wanted to write a blog with a few tips to help you lift off your crowdfunding project.

 3. Test advertise to gauge an initial sample of potential backers

-4. Contact influencers who might be interested in reviewing your product
+4. Contact influencers who might be interested in your crowdfunding project

 5. Use affiliate marketing sources

-Furthermore, on these sites you can set links for crowdfunding affiliates to share, providing a small referral commission for every lead they direct to your project.
+Furthermore, on these sites you can set links for crowdfunding affiliates to share, providing a small referral commission for every lead they direct to you.
 This is great to drive traffic from users outside of your target demographic too.

-Typically, around ⅓ of your overall backers will come from pre-launch interest and sign ups, ⅓ coming from within your crowdfunding platform e.g. Indiegogo, Kickstarter and ⅓ will come from your promotional advertising and outreach during your launch period.
+Typically, around ⅓ of your overall backers will come from pre-launch interest and sign ups. ⅓ will come from within your crowdfunding platform e.g. Indiegogo, Kickstarter. ⅓ will come from your promotional advertising and outreach during your launch period.

-If you are looking for assistance with your crowdfunding project journey, we are here to help with a wealth of experience in the area!
+If you are looking for assistance with your crowdfunding project journey, we are here to help!

 Please don’t hesitate to get in touch, the BrandRefinery team is only an email or call away.